 Links to third party websites

 We take reasonable steps to ensure that the personal information that we collect and hold is accurate, complete and up-to-date.
 However, we rely on you to advise us of any changes to your personal information to help us maintain accurate, complete and up-to-date information.

-We will, on request, provide you with access to the personal information we hold about you unless otherwise required or permitted by law.
-We will notify you of the basis for any denial of access your personal information.
+We will, on request, provide you with access to the personal information we hold about you.
+There may be instances where we cannot grant access to the personal information we hold, for example, if a legal exception applies or where granting access would interfere with the privacy of others or result in a breach of confidentiality.
+We will notify you of the basis for any denial of access to your personal information.

-To request access to your personal information or to update or correct your personal information, please contact us via the contact details provided below.
+To request access to your personal information or to update or correct your personal information, please contact our Privacy Officer via the contact details provided below.

 Att: The Privacy Officer

 Level 7, 141 Walker Street

 Our Privacy Officer will investigate the issue and determine the steps that we will undertake to resolve your complaint.
 We will contact you if we require any additional information from you and will notify you in writing of the outcome of the investigation.